TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_5_Write_and_Persistence.md

 ---

+## Interactive Scenario

+Source behavior:

+Run 1: Alice, Bob
+Run 2: Alice only

+Policy: Disable when missing

+Question: What does ISC believe after Run 2?

+Pause.
+Think.

+Answer:
+- Alice → active and updated
+- Bob → exists but disabled

+ISC now believes Bob is real, but inactive.
+All later logic will trust that belief.

+---

 ## State Fields: The System’s Diary

-Every account keeps memory of decisions:
+Every account carries memory:

 - When it was created
 - When it was last seen
 - When it was last changed
 - Whether it is disabled

-These fields are not noise.
-They are the diary of persistence.

-When something feels wrong, these fields tell you what ISC believed at each run.
+These fields tell the story of what ISC believed at each run.

+When something looks wrong, read the diary before guessing.

 ---

-## Full Story Example

-Run 1:
-Alice, Bob exist → Created

-Run 2:
-Alice, Bob exist with changes → Updated

-Run 3:
-Alice exists, Bob missing → Missing-from-feed
-Rule: Disable when missing

-Result:
-Alice updated
-Bob disabled

-ISC now believes:
-Alice is active.
-Bob exists but inactive.

-That belief will guide all future logic.

----

 ## Why This Phase Is Dangerous

-Mistakes here do not look small.
+Mistakes here don’t look small.

 They look like:
 - Duplicates everywhere
 - Leavers still active
 - People disappearing
 - History becoming confusing

 Because once memory is wrong, every future run argues with a lie.

----

-## How to Think When It Breaks

-Do not start with:
-“Why is access wrong?”

-Start with:
-“What does ISC think is real?”

-Ask in this order:

-1) What is the Unique ID?
-2) Did it change?
-3) What does missing-from-feed do?
-4) What do state fields say happened?

-Only after that, look at correlation or identity logic.

 ---